-Including the sensory details of the experience is vital, such as what you will see, hear, feel, smell or taste as you achieve it.
+Including the sensory details of the experience is vital, such as what you will see, hear, feel, smell, or taste as you achieve it.

-Measurable – The Necessary Requirements
+Measurable: The Necessary Requirements

-This is anything with numbers in it, such as quantities, measurements, amounts and dates.
+This is anything with numbers in it, such as quantities, measurements, amounts, and dates.

 When you make your goal measurable, it gives you a concrete criteria to aim for.
-This will increase your focus making your decisions and actions much more defined.
+This will increase your focus, making your decisions and actions much more defined.

-It will benefit you greatly when you write your goals “As If” they are happening right now.
+It will benefit you greatly when you write your goals as if they are happening right now.
 This is because it makes your goal statement a current experience.

 Writing your goal statement this way also changes the way your RAS is filtering information.
 You will notice things you used to be unaware of.
 This causes you to take actions you may not have taken before or go places you’ve never been.

 It’s important that you don’t make your goal realistic according to what you have achieved in the past.
 This is one of the most common ways you could limit yourself.

 Realistic means assessing whether the goal is achievable in the time frame you have allowed.
-For example, if you want to become a competition tennis player and you are a beginner, then it is unrealistic to expect to do this in one month.
+For example, if you want to become a competitive tennis player and you are a beginner, then it is unrealistic to expect to do this in one month.
 Within this time frame, you would possibly have joined a club and begun lessons.

-When you set your goals, do a realistic check.
-And if your time frame is a bit out, just change it.
+When you set your goals, do a realistic check, and if your time frame is a bit out, just change it.

-Timed – Creating Motivation in Your Goal Statement
+Time-Bound: Create Motivation in Your Goal Statement

-Whether you leave things until the last minute or whether you action a goal gradually over a longer time frame, it has the same effect.
+Whether you leave things until the last minute, or whether you action a goal gradually over a longer time frame, it has the same effect.

-The thing is, your date must be specific; because if it is too vague, it won’t motivate you as much.
+The thing is, your date must be specific because if it is too vague, it won’t motivate you as much.

 Our unconscious mind always wants to protect us from the prospect of failure.
 One way we can do this is by not deciding on a firm deadline.
 If we don’t have a clear target date, then it’s easy to tell ourselves it’s not important.
 We might let ourselves off or get distracted with something else.

 There was a much-quoted study, which was allegedly carried out in Yale University.
 The stories of this study have persisted since 1953.
 It showed that only 3% of those surveyed actually wrote goal statements.
-Findings claimed that elusive minority achieved their goals more consistently, had more confidence and earned more money than the other 97% who didn’t.
+Findings claimed that the elusive minority achieved their goals more consistently, had more confidence, and earned more money than the other 97% who didn’t.

-After further research this study and its stories were eventually found to be a myth.
+After further research, this study and its stories were eventually found to be a myth.
 But, the reason they’ve perpetuated for so long is because their fundamental assertions are believable.
-The principals have been the practice of the most elite and successful for many years.
-And in my personal and professional experience I have found this to be true.
+The principals have been the practice of the most elite and successful for many years, and in my personal and professional experience I have found this to be true.

 Whether the study happened or not, what I do know is this: